 The most reliable method to growing wealth is utilizing the last real edge in investing: time spent in quality investments.
 Albert Einstein is widely credited with claiming compounding interest to be the most powerful force in the universe.

 To see proof, look no further than Warren Buffett, the investing paragon widely recognized as the best investor in modern history.

-He relies on compounding to build wealth year after year.
+He relies on compounding for building wealth year after year.
 Ideally, his investment horizon is forever.
 That takes conviction to stick with an investment that long.

 While he is not always accurate with his stock selections, he wisely couples the force of compounding with three major investing criteria:

-- Finding an exceptional business that can be competitive over time;
+- Finding an exceptional business that can compete over time;

 - Paying only a fair (or discounted) price for the investment; and